intel-lab-lkp/linux/Documentation/userspace-api/media/dvb/fe-set-voltage.rst

 .. attention:: if more than one device is connected to the same antenna, setting a voltage level may interfere on other devices, as they may lose the capability of setting polarization or IF.
-So, on those cases, setting the voltage to SEC_VOLTAGE_OFF while the device is not is used is recommended.
+In those cases, setting the voltage to SEC_VOLTAGE_OFF while the device is not is used is recommended.